Dogukanyllmaz/Dogukanyllmaz/README.md

 ## About Me
 I am a student in Ege University.
 I am studying in the mathematics department and I want to improve myself in the software industry.

-Skills: C#/ JS / HTML / CSS
+Skills: C#/ HTML / CSS

-- 🔭 I’m currently working on Back-end
+- 🔭 I’m currently working on Backend
-- 🌱 I’m currently learning AngularJs and C#
+- 🌱 I’m currently learning Java and C#
-- 🤔 I’m looking for help with AngularJs and C# documentation
+- 🤔 I’m looking for help with Java, C#, SQL documentation
 - 📫 How to reach me: Email: dogu_codeM@hotmail.com
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: Basketball and Tv series

 ## 🧰 Languages and Tools: